khulnasoft/tunnel-db/README.md

 [license]: https://github.com/khulnasoft-lab/tunnel-db/blob/main/LICENSE

 ## Overview
-`vul-db` is a CLI tool and a library to manipulate Vul DB.
+`tunnel-db` is a CLI tool and a library to manipulate Tunnel DB.

 ### Library
-Vul uses `vul-db` internally to manipulate vulnerability DB.
+Vul uses `tunnel-db` internally to manipulate vulnerability DB.
 This DB has vulnerability information from NVD, Red Hat, Debian, etc.

 ### CLI
-The `vul-db` CLI tool builds vulnerability DBs.
-A [GitHub Actions workflow](.github/workflows/cron.yml) periodically builds a fresh version of the vulnerability DB using `vul-db` and uploads it to the GitHub Container Registry (see [Download the vulnerability database](#download-the-vulnerability-database) below).
+The `tunnel-db` CLI tool builds vulnerability DBs.
+A [GitHub Actions workflow](.github/workflows/cron.yml) periodically builds a fresh version of the vulnerability DB using `tunnel-db` and uploads it to the GitHub Container Registry (see [Download the vulnerability database](#download-the-vulnerability-database) below).

 ```
 NAME:
-   vul-db - Vul DB builder
+   tunnel-db - Tunnel DB builder

 USAGE:
    main [global options] command [command options] image_name